 Storming through traditional methods of creating a learning experience, here is the new age LX design.
 When a cluster of PowerPoint presentations and webinars, or any other traditional corporate trading fails, learning experience design got your back.
 Fostering the human-centered and goal-specific parameters, learning experience design enhances experiences.

 What is Learning Experience Design (LXD)?

 LXD is the acronym for learning experience design and best refers to the process of creating learning experiences.
-The focus of creating such designs is to make the approach human-specific and goals inclined, so the best outcome ventures from it.
+The focus of creating such designs is to make the approach human-specific and goals inclined so the best outcome ventures from it.

 LX design is all about the creative design discipline, the applied form of art.
-Research, experimentation, ideation, conceptualization, prototyping, iteration, and testing goes towards the process of LX design.
+Research, experimentation, ideation, conceptualization, prototyping, iteration, and testing goes toward the process of LX design.
 Designs of the process have one objective – provide value or provide elegant solutions.
-Here, the design discipline here denotes a design detail that teaches.
+Here, the design discipline denotes a design detail that teaches.

 Defining LX design is about how the candidates learn, not the teaching pattern or the training schedule.
 The catch is to know the designs and efficient approaches of using the design that endorses learning.
 The end game is to curate a learning experience that works and lets the learner absorb much.